tong-jin-nyu/learning-notes/database/easy-183-customers-who-never-order.md

 | 1  | 3          |
 | 2  | 1          |

 Using the above tables as example, return the following:

 | Customers |
 | --------- |
 | Henry     |
 | Max       |

-## Solution
+---

 ``` sql
 SELECT Name as Customers